jyotil-raval/interview-questions/ReactJS/04 Expert Level.md

 > _Conclusion_: Building high-performance data visualization components in React requires careful consideration of rendering techniques, data handling strategies, and interaction patterns to achieve optimal performance and user satisfaction.

-#### Expert 9> Discuss the differences between React context and Redux for state management.
+#### Expert 9> Discuss the differences between React context and Redux for state management

 > _Purpose_: React context and Redux are both solutions for managing state in React applications, but they differ in their approach, use cases, and trade-offs.